Mjohnwright/readme/README.md

 In order to make React work we need to install some Yarn dependencies.

-1. Go back to GitBack or VSC.
+1. Go back to GitBash or VSC.
 You should still be root folder directory for the cloned project.
-Navigate to the Showcase folder in the directry by typing: <cd showcase/> ,
+Navigate to the Showcase folder in the directry by typing: 'cd showcase'

 2. Type <yarn install>.
 This will take a few minutes as yarn builds your dependencies.

 3. When the install is finished, you can type <yarn start>.
 This will run the app and open it in your browser.

+4. Congratulations!
+Now you can start coding!